I have mentioned many times that I do most of my training solo.

 Now:

-I have bad circulation, so you may find you do not need quite as much on your extremities as I do, but hopefully it helps.
-I don’t really believe there is a too cold to run situation here, but below 10F is probably getting pretty close.
-My biggest issue is how to keep feet warm during the really cold days, but I have found these Hot Hands Toe Warmers to be life savers.
+I have bad circulation, so you may find you do not need quite as much on your extremities as I do, but hopefully, this helps.
+I don’t really believe there is a too cold to run situation here, but below 10°F is probably getting pretty close.
+My biggest issue is how to keep feet warm during the really cold days, but I have found these Hot Hands Toe Warmers are lifesavers.
+You can find them at stores including Target, CVS, Lowe’s, and Home Depot.

 Now, first:

-Select the clothing choice as if it were 5-10 degrees F warmer than the actual temperature I state below as you will be much warmer than you would if you were just easy/recovery running.
+Select the clothing choice as if it were 5-10 degrees F warmer than the actual temperature I state below.
+You will be much warmer than you would if you were just easy/recovery running.

 BUT:

-You should try to wear clothes appropriate for the actual temperature it is for your warm up, then when you come to the actual workout, take the layers off, so you are dressed as it is is 5-10F warmer than the actual temperature.
+You should try to wear clothes appropriate for the actual temperature it is for your warm-up.
+When you come to the actual workout, take the layers off, so you are dressed as if it is 5-10*F warmer than the actual temperature.

 For example: